lbachman/Attendance-Tracker-App/README.md

 1. **Backend**:
    - Clone the repository.
-   - Navigate to the `backend` directory.
+   - Navigate to the api directory.
    - Configure the database connection in `appsettings.json`.
    - Run database migrations using Entity Framework Core.
    - Start the backend server.